Section A. Author Guideline for Manuscript Preparation

 3. Authorship and Contributions

 All authors should have adequate contribution to the works or research in terms of conception, design, data collection, analysis, interpretation, drafting, intellectual standards, final approval, critical revision and key findings of a submitted manuscript; and listed and describe roles properly with affiliations and attributions.
-Authors are responsible for contents of an article, journal authority and or editorial board is not responsible for contents of an article.
+Authors are responsible for contents of an article, journal authority and or editorial board is not responsible for the contents of an article.
 Authors pay fees for publication.

-4. Human, Animal Rights and Clinical Trails
+4. Human, Animal Rights, and Clinical Trials

 5. Submission Declaration and Cover Letter

 Duplicate and multiple submissions are prohibited.
-If authors submit a manuscript whose basis is any of his previously published works, require to mention and cite it properly with the submitted manuscript.
-Submission of same article to more than one journal is unethical and unacceptable.
-Similarly, submission of similar type of works with identical text and parameters should be highly avoidable by author (s).
-Manuscripts that have been published (and or under processing and review) in English or other language elsewhere cannot be submitted for publication except in the form of an abstract or as part of academic thesis or academic lectures.
-A Cover Letter should be included with each submission to declare originality, authorship, type of article, background information and corresponding author.
+If authors submit a manuscript whose basis is any of his previously published works, require them to mention and cite it properly with the submitted manuscript.
+Submission of the same article to more than one journal is unethical and unacceptable.
+Similarly, submission of similar types of works with identical text and parameters should be highly avoidable by the author(s).
+Manuscripts that have been published (and/or are under processing and review) in English or another language elsewhere cannot be submitted for publication except in the form of an abstract or as part of an academic thesis or academic lectures.
+A Cover Letter should be included with each submission to declare originality, authorship, type of article, background information, and corresponding author.

-6. Originality, Plagiarism and Academic Misconducts
+6. Originality, Plagiarism, and Academic Misconducts

 7. Authorship and Affiliations changes